 2. Tacana Volcano – This might be the one that some of you probably heard of.
 It is known for being the second highest in Guatemala.
 The place is gorgeous with small prairies and stunning views of the surrounding mountains and volcanoes.
 The camping area is a place called laguna seca (dry lagoon) surrounded by walls of rock, but if you go around them you get amazing views of Mexico.
 Along the way, you also see tons of huge and stunning rock formations.

 People tend to think that Acatenango is the best in the country, personally I consider this one much better.

-3. Los Amates Waterfalls – This is a large waterfall on southern Guatemala.
+3. Los Amates Waterfalls – This is a large waterfall in southern Guatemala.
 You can only get through it by crossing a river on board of a 4×4 vehicle.
-So you can only take 3 of your friends on a trip.
-Which is half of the fun.
+So you can only take 3 of your friends on a trip, which is half of the fun.
 Once there put on your harness and your helmet because it is time for some rappelling right on the waterfall.

 This is one of the most exciting rappelling experiences that I have had in Guatemala.
 But the best part is that it is never crowded.

 4. Cuchumatanes Mountain Range Trek – In this one you won’t be able to have the stunning views that you would expect from hiking a volcano, even when you reach the highest point of the mountain range.
 Instead, you will walk along some of the most amazing prairies as you pass by stunning rock formations, tiny lagoons and tons of sheep.
 I loved it so much that I will be returning soon.